 If you listen to the radio, you can easily find a number of harmonies.
 You won’t only hear them during the chorus but you can also find them sprinkled through the rest of the track.
-A lot of the time the harmony will be layered in the background, just lifting a line without being obvious.
+A lot of the time the harmony part will be layered in the background, just lifting a line without being obvious.
 At times, the vocals will be doubled and at other times it’s the lead, an octave below or above.
-Singing the same line below or above an octave is very effective in bringing a little something extra to the line without requiring a full blown harmony.
+Singing the same line below or above an octave is very effective in bringing a little something extra to the line without requiring a full-blown harmony.
 Singers will usually double their vocal lines the majority of the time.
-How to sing harmony is very easy, once you learn how to identify the harmony in any song.
+Once you learn how to sing harmony it can be very easy when you can identify it in any song.

 Each genre of music will have its own way of dealing with vocals and harmonies.
-Some styles don’t have a three part harmony unless it’s used as a special effect.
-Other genres such as country will feature harmonies so often that it’s considered part of the style.
+Some styles don’t have a three-part harmony unless it’s used as a special effect.
+Other genres such as country will feature it often since it’s considered part of the style.
 Genres such as Jazz feature more complicated harmonies; typically use more harmony in vocal groups.
-Certain types of indie and rock also use harmony in order to create different moods.
+Certain types of indie and rock also use it in order to create different moods.

 Check out some of your favorite bands and turn the volume down slightly, really paying attention to the notes the vocalist sings that aren’t part of the song’s melody.
 It can take a little discipline to not get swept up in the song, but the more harmonies you listen to the better and faster you’ll be at identifying them in music you’re unfamiliar with.
 Practice singing along with the harmony and don’t be discouraged if you accidentally slip back into the melody part.